bazmatic/astrovoid/README.md

 - **Momentum-Based Physics**: Zero-G flight mechanics with realistic momentum and low friction
 - **Procedural Maze Generation**: Each level features a unique procedurally-generated maze.
 Levels are deterministic - each level number always generates the same maze layout (Level 1 = seed 1, Level 2 = seed 2, etc.)
 - **Multiple Enemy Types**:
-  - Static enemies that remain stationary
+  - Static enemies that remain stationary (but move when hit by projectiles)
   - Patrol enemies that move in straight lines
   - Aggressive enemies that chase the player
   - Replay enemy ships that mimic your previous playthrough
+  - Egg enemies that grow over time and spawn Baby enemies when they hatch
+  - Baby enemies - small, fast versions of Replay enemies
+  - Split Boss - large enemies that split into two Replay enemies when destroyed
+  - Mother Boss - even larger enemies that continuously lay Egg enemies
 - **Resource Management**: Limited fuel and ammunition require strategic decision-making
 - **Scoring System**: Score based on completion time, collisions, resource usage, and enemy destructions
 - **Visual Effects**: Ship glow, thrust particles, enemy pulsing, and more
-- **Sound System**: Procedurally-generated sound effects for thrusters, shooting, and enemy destruction
+- **Sound System**: Procedurally-generated sound effects for thrusters, shooting, enemy destruction, and portal activation/deactivation
 - **Progressive Difficulty**: Enemy count, speed, and strength scale with level
+- **Momentum Physics**: Eggs and Static enemies gain momentum when hit by projectiles, moving with realistic physics and bouncing off walls
+- **Exit Portal Lock**: Exit portal deactivates when eggs are present, requiring all eggs to be destroyed before level completion

 ## Requirements